ethan-amaya/CS465-Assignment-1/ReadmeHW1.txt

 - Yellow Block: Not grabbable.
 Plays a sound when hand/controller is nearby.
 - Purple Block: Not grabbable.
 Disappears when hand/controller is nearby.

+Couldnt get audio on demo video, it also recorded the wrong window during code review.

 Task 2 - Gesture Recognition:
 - Supported gestures:
   - Thumbs Up: Displays "Right hand thumbs up!" or "Left hand thumbs up!"